Volunteering in Norfolk & Suffolk with EEC

 Are you passionate about infant feeding?

-Would you like to support families on their feeding journey?
+Would you like to support families in Norfolk community with their feeding journey?

 Our Infant Feeding Peer Support Volunteers have all parented their own babies and provide valuable emotional and practical infant feeding support to parents.
 This is a rewarding role where you can volunteer for a cause you feel passionately about, give back to your community and learn new skills along the way.